 - Does the child know how to respond to an emergency such as fire or injury?

 Laws governing alcohol usage in Iowa can be complex and sometimes surprising for international students who may come from places that have different or no laws regarding alcohol.
 Below is a summary of the most common alcohol offenses.
-The UI Department of Public Safety also has a course on Alcohol Awareness that is available to any students, faculty and staff.

 - PAULA – Possession of Alcohol Under the Legal Age – The minimum age to legally consume alcohol in the state of Iowa is 21.
 This applies to not only drinking alcohol, but “possessing” it as well.
 If you are “just holding” a beer for your friends, or it was “just sitting in front of you,” you can be issued a ticket and fined several hundred dollars in Iowa City.
 The easiest way to avoid this is to not drink under the age of 21, don’t hold your friends alcohol, and don’t let your friends leave it sitting in front of you.